She's in her bathroom, babe. She's always in her bathroom.

 But some of them aren't.

 There's this case I keep thinking about.
-Free People launched a collection called "Care FP" — the sustainable one, the ethical one, the one that cares.
-They recruited sustainable fashion influencers to promote it.
-Women who'd built their whole thing on conscious consumption, on doing better, on not falling for greenwashing.
+Free People launched a collection called "Care FP" -- the sustainable one, the ethical one, the one that cares.
+Sustainable fashion creators ended up promoting it -- women who'd built their whole thing on conscious consumption, on doing better, on not falling for greenwashing.
 And these women said yes.
 They made the videos.
 They gave the brand credibility.
+A brand can recruit sustainable fashion creators while its own manufacturing practices tell a very different story, and nobody in the pipeline is required to notice.

 The influencers didn't know.
 Or didn't check.
 Or didn't want to know, because the brief was flattering and the product was free and the language was right.
-That's the thing about sustainability jargon — with the right vocabulary, even the least ethical brands can seem like they have good intentions.
+That's the thing about sustainability jargon -- with the right vocabulary, any brand operating under current influencer marketing frameworks can seem like it has good intentions.
+No specific regulatory framework currently requires creators to independently verify the sustainability claims of the brands they promote.
+That gap is structural, not individual.

 The girl in the bathroom isn't fact-checking the supply chain.
 She got a brief, a box, and a fee.
 She believes what she's saying, probably.
-She's not lying to you.
+She's not the problem.
 She just doesn't know.
-And you trust her more than you trust an ad — which is exactly why the brands that can't survive an ad are using her instead.
+And you trust her more than you trust an ad -- which is exactly why the brands that can't survive an ad are using her instead.

 I want to be careful here, because this isn't the part where I tell you to be smarter.
 You're smart.
 We're all smart.
 Smart has nothing to do with it.

 I want to give you a name for this.
-Something you can use outside this article.
+Something you can use outside this report.

 Scaled Intimacy.